-Many SaaS– (Software as a Service) based products utilize the freemium business model.
+Many SaaS– (Software as a Service) based products utilize the freemium app monetization model.

 For example, the cloud-based file hosting service Dropbox offers new users 2 GB of free storage alongside premium options that allow users to buy additional space.

-Being similar to Free apps, the content instead of the features are locked.
+This app monetization model is similar to freemium apps, except that it’s the content instead of the features which are locked.
 A specific amount of content can be viewed for free after which the user needs to sign up for a paid subscription to view more content.
-Service-focused apps can do well with this strategy and earn recurring revenue.
+Service-focused apps can do well with this app monetization strategy and earn recurring revenue.

 So, which app monetization model are you looking at?
 Remember that you may need to implement and invest in a number of methods simultaneously to get the best results.
 The upgrade model, for instance, is a great way to market your app if you’re launching in on Android.
 Statistics prove that this model is especially successful on the Android platform while iOS is preferable if you need to launch a paid app.
 Your decision to launch an app can be influenced by different factors – however, don’t forget to focus on the basics first.

 To make sure your app is working fine or to build your app, you need to hire an IT outsourcing company.
 ValueCoders, a mobile app development company offers iOS and Android app developers to clients across the globe.